 By the 1600’s, watchmakers had learned to make watches smaller and it became fashionable for successful businessmen to carry one of these timepieces in their pocket.
 Early pocket watches were still handmade however, and quite expensive.
 The pocket watch was still a luxury for the very rich.

 It wasn’t until manufacturers adopted mass production techniques in the early 1900’s that watches became something that everybody could own.
-Affordable timepieces didn’t put an end to luxury however.
-If anything, new manufacturing techniques made luxury watches even more luxurious.
+Affordable watches didn’t put an end to luxury however.
+If anything, new manufacturing techniques made luxury timepieces even more luxurious.

 These high-end timepieces quickly became far more than simple tools to tell the time.
 They have become family heirlooms to pass along to future generations.
 The best luxury watches are now considered genuine works of art, with exquisite movements doing seemingly impossible things with gold, diamonds, springs and tiny gears.